kureuil/batch-rs/guide/src/batch.md

 # Batch

-A distributed task queue library written in Rust using RabbitMQ as a message broker.
+A distributed job queue/task queue library written in Rust using RabbitMQ as a message broker.

-This library allows you to send a task to a RabbitMQ broker, so that a worker will be able to pull it and execute the associated handler.
+This library allows you to send a job to a RabbitMQ broker, so that a worker will be able to pull it and execute the associated handler.
 It leverages the `futures` and `tokio-core` crates to provide asynchronous I/O operations.